 The report notes: “The number of convictions for child sexual assaults committed in the NTER communities in 2006-07 was 11.
 In 2007-08 it was 10, in 2008-09 it was 11 and in 2009-10 it was 12.
 The total number of child sexual assault convictions over the period 1 July 2007 to 30 June 2010 is 33.”

 Curiously, it adds: “The conviction rate for child sexual abuse is likely to understate the actual level of abuse and it is misleading to view it in isolation.”

 No explanation why, but a remarkable concession none-the-less.
 Wasn’t the whole point of the NT intervention – the ‘national emergency’ that required the suspension of the Racial Discrimination Act and the intervention of the army – designed to expose the abuse and catch the perpetrators?
 And wasn’t that the point of Lateline’s reporting?

-Seven years on, and billions of taxpayer dollars later, we’re supposed to accept that it’s all made no impact at all?
+A decade on, and billions of taxpayer dollars later, we’re supposed to accept that it’s all made no impact at all?
 And that in key areas like education, health and violence, things have actually gotten worse.

 Nor does the sorts of government policies that were made possible in an environment of media sensationalism and the demonisation of the nation’s most disadvantaged people.